MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/app-faq-dependencies-libraries.md

 ---
 title: "FAQ about Library & Dependency Apps in Business Central"
-description: "Get answers to some of your questions about managing an offer in Partner Center when you build an app for Dynamics 365 Business Central"
+description: "Get answers to some of your questions about library apps and dependency apps in Dynamics 365 Business Central"
 author: rweigel
 ms.custom: na
 ms.date: 04/23/2020